 - Host or attend Alliance-related events

-The Science Philanthropy Alliance currently has 30 members, including one benefactor and an associate member who have chosen to remain anonymous.
+The Science Philanthropy Alliance currently has more than 30 members, including some who have chosen to remain anonymous.

 Members of the Science Philanthropy Alliance form a community of funders committed to supporting basic scientific research in pursuit of discoveries that advance our knowledge of our world.